THE MOST TRUSTED COPYCAT RECIPES

 Getting a table at the 123-year-old original Rao’s restaurant in New York City is next to impossible.
 The tables are “owned” by regulars who schedule their meals months in advance, so every table is full every night, and that’s the way it’s been for the last 38 years.
 The only way an outsider would get to taste the restaurant’s fresh marinara sauce is to be invited by a regular.

 If that isn’t in the stars for you, you could buy a bottle of the sauce at your local market (if they even have it).
 It won't be fresh, and it's likely to be the most expensive sauce in the store, but it still has that great Rao's taste.
-An even better solution is to copy the Rao's Marinara sauce for yourself using this new and very easy recipe.
+An even better solution is to copy the sauce for yourself using my easy Rao's Homemade Marinara Sauce copycat recipe.

 The current co-owner of Rao’s, Frank Pellegrino Jr., told Bon Appetit in 2015 that the famous marinara sauce was created by his grandmother many years ago, and the sauce you buy in stores is the same recipe served in his restaurants.
 The ingredients are common, but correctly choosing the main ingredient—tomatoes—is important.
 Try to find San Marzano-style whole canned tomatoes, preferably from Italy.
 They are a little more expensive than typical canned tomatoes, but they will give you some great sauce.